March to Reims

 After the French lifted the siege of Orléans and won a decisive victory at the Battle of Patay, the English and Burgundians no longer posed a threat.
 Joan of Arc convinced the Dauphin Charles to go to Reims for his coronation.
-Successfully marching their army though the heart of territory held by the hostile Burgundians solidified the Dauphin’s grasp on the throne of France.
+Successfully marching their army though the heart of territory held by the hostile Burgundians solidified the Dauphin’s regrasp of the throne of France.
 He had been disinherited from it through the Treaty of Troyes.

 Background

 Following the assassination of John the Fearless, the Treaty of Troyes in 1420 gave the throne of France to Henry V of England.
 Henry had married the daughter of King Charles VI of France, and his son Henry VI was to succeed him to the thrones of both France and England.
 But Henry V died in 1422 when his son was not yet one year old; the regency was entrusted to John of Lancaster, Duke of Bedford.
 The intervention of Joan of Arc with the Dauphin Charles was seen as miraculous, even more so after the lifting of the Siege of Orléans and the Battle of Patay.